Five CAS club leaders give us a glimpse at what it's like to be a member.

 All three work together to enrich the two-year program, providing balance, critical thinking skills, and preparation to succeed in post-secondary studies.

-Creativity, Activity, Service (CAS) provides balance to the highly academic Diploma Program.
+Creativity, Activity, Service (CAS) provides balance to the academic Diploma Program.
 At Meadowridge, students are provided opportunity to complete CAS requirements in ways which are meaningful, enlightening, and profound.
 Our students will often complete some, if not all, of their CAS requirements through club and athletic participation.

 Creativity